SarahZimmermann-Schmutzler/MySlack/README.md

 **MySlack** is a **business chat client** - a platform similar to [slack](https://slack.com/intl/de-de), but specifically for business use.

-This is the **final project for the frontend course** at the Developer Akademie.
+The project was created as part of my training at the Developer Akademie.
+This is the **final project of the Frontend course**.

 ## Table of Contents